 The District will hold a public meeting Aug.
 25 at 5:30 p.m. at the Tampa Service Office, located at 7601 U.S. Highway 301 North.
 Members of the public can also join the meeting virtually via Microsoft Teams.
 To join the meeting via Teams, please click here.
 You can also use this URL to join the meeting: https://bit.ly/3zJqfjn.
 Use of the Chrome browser is recommended for best compatibility with Teams.

 To join the meeting by telephone only, dial 1-786-749-6127 and when prompted enter the conference ID: 909-560-596#.

 A minimum flow or level is the limit at which further water withdrawals will cause significant harm to the water resources or environment.
-The District Governing Board sets these limits as part of achieving the balance between meeting human water needs and those of Florida’s natural systems.
+The District’s Governing Board sets these limits as part of achieving the balance between meeting water needs and sustaining Florida’s natural systems.

-Written comments on the draft Priority List and Schedule may be submitted to Doug Leeper, chief environmental scientist, at firstname.lastname@example.org or to 2379 Broad Street, Brooksville, Florida, 34604-6899 no later than October 16.
+Written comments on the draft priority list and schedule may be submitted to Doug Leeper, MFLs Program Lead, at firstname.lastname@example.org or to 2379 Broad Street, Brooksville, FL, 34604 no later than Sept.
+7.